After-hours reforms will better target services for patients

 “A patient’s usual GP will be able to provide more comprehensive care – with immediate access to the patient’s history and a better understanding of the patient’s health care needs for things like allergies or medications.”

-The Government has addressed concerns raised by the AMA by:
+The Government has addressed concerns raised by the AMA, including those raised in the recent AMA Federal Budget submission, regarding after-hours by:

 - strengthening the link between AMDSs and a patient’s usual general practice; and